Hearts of Beath F.C.

-Hearts of Beath F.C. was Scottish football club.
+Hearts of Beath F.C. was a Scottish football club.

 History

 Formed in 1886 in the village of Hill of Beath, Fife, the club was a senior team from 1897 until 1913, playing in the Scottish Cup between those years.

 Senior football

-The club's first entry to the Cup, via the Scottish Qualifying Cup, in 1897 saw the club surprisingly beat Dunfermline Athletic F.C. in the first round, but the Pars successfully protested on the basis that the Hearts did not have goal nets in place.
+The club's first entry to the Cup, via the Scottish Qualifying Cup, in 1897 saw the club surprisingly beat Dunfermline Athletic in the first round, but the Pars successfully protested on the basis that the Hearts did not have goal nets in place.
 Dunfermline duly won the replay.

 Local leagues

 1896–97 saw the club's first senior league football, in the Central Football League, although the season was the competition's final instalment.
-The club only won one match - a 6–5 win at Kirkcaldy United F.C. in which the Hearts scored three goals in three second-half minutes.
+The club only won one match - a 6–5 win at Kirkcaldy in which the Hearts scored three goals in three second-half minutes.

 The attraction of the Scottish League meant that clubs outside looked to alternative competitions to fill Saturday fixtures, but many of these were of short duration.
 Hearts of Beath played in the following: